sabyasachis/academic-kickstart/content/home/engineering_experience.md

   location = "Bangalore"
   date_start = "2016-08-01"
   date_end = "2018-05-31"
+  description = """
-  description = """Owned display module on all self driving platforms and worked on Xavier chip bringup.
-Was Person in Charge (PIC) for device tree (DT) on all platforms."""
+  * Owned display module on all self driving platforms and worked on Xavier chip bringup.
+  * Was Person in Charge (PIC) for device tree (DT) on all platforms.
+  """
 +++